TurboYFP

 Yellow fluorescent protein TurboYFP

-- Superbright true-yellow fluorescence
+- Super bright true-yellow fluorescence

 - Emission wavelength is ideally positioned between those of green and red fluorescent proteins

-- Destabilized version is available
+- Destabilized variant is available

-- Recommended for gene expression analysis, cell and organelle labeling
+- Recommended for gene expression analysis and cell labeling

 TurboYFP is mainly intended for applications where fast appearance of bright fluorescence is crucial.
 It is specially recommended for cell labeling and tracking the promoter activity.
-Destabilized TurboYFP variant allows accurate analysis of rapid and/or transient events in gene regulation.
+Destabilized TurboYFP variant allows analysis of rapid and/or transient events in gene regulation.

 Main properties